kneron/document_center/docs/toolchain/manual_3_onnx.md

 inf_results = ktc.kneron_inference(input_data, onnx_file="/workspace/examples/LittleNet/LittleNet.onnx", input_names=["data_out"])
 ```

-In the code above, `inf_results` is a list of result data. `onnx_file` is the path to the input onnx. `input_data` is a list of input data after preprocess the `input_names` is a list of string mapping the input data to specific input on the graph using the sequence. **Note that the input shoule have the same dimension as the model but in channel last format.**
+In the code above, `inf_results` is a list of result data. `onnx_file` is the path to the input onnx. `input_data` is a list of input data after preprocess.
+It should be in channel last format (HWC).
+The `input_names` is a list of string mapping the input data to specific input on the graph using the sequence. **Note that the input should have the same dimension as the model but in channel last format (HWC).**

 Here we provide a very simple preprocess function which only do the resize and normalization: